ERDDAP

 With heavy use, a standalone ERDDAP will be constrained (from most to least likely) by:

-- A remote data source's bandwidth - Unless a remote data source has a very high bandwidth
+unless a remote data source has a very high bandwidth

 Internet connection, ERDDAP's responses will be constrained by how fast ERDDAP can get